 How We Work

 If you have any concerns about your child’s needs in communication and interaction, learning, social, emotional or mental health and/or physical/sensory areas then ask to have a chat with the class teacher.
-However, at any time, please feel free to come and talk with Mrs Louise glover (SENCO).
-You are welcome to call into the office or phone to arrange a time to meet with us.
+Mrs Dunford is on site every Tuesday and you are welcome to call into the office or phone to arrange a time to meet with us.

 We follow the national Code of Practice for Special Educational Needs and Disability (2015) Link: https://www.gov.uk/government/publications/send-code-of-practice-0-to-25